 - Lead Independent Director

-- Compensation Committee
+- · Compensation Committee

 - Governance and Nominations Committee (Chair)

-Mr. Gallagher currently serves as Chairman of Harmonic Inc. From March 2008 until April 2012, Mr. Gallagher was Chairman of Ubiquisys Ltd. From January 2008 until February 2009, Mr. Gallagher was Chairman of Macro 4 plc, and from May 2006 until March 2008, served as Vice Chairman of Golden Telecom Inc. From 2003 until 2006, Mr. Gallagher was Executive Vice Chairman and served as Chief Executive Officer of FLAG Telecom Group and, prior to that role, held various senior management positions at British Telecom.
+Since October 2007, Mr. Gallagher has served as Chairman of Harmonic Inc., a global provider of high-performance video solutions to the broadcast, cable, telecommunications and managed service provider sectors.
+From March 2008 until April 2012, Mr. Gallagher was Chairman of Ubiquisys Ltd. From January 2008 until February 2009, Mr. Gallagher was Chairman of Macro 4 plc, and from May 2006 until March 2008, served as Vice Chairman of Golden Telecom Inc. From 2003 until 2006, Mr. Gallagher was Executive Vice Chairman and served as Chief Executive Officer of FLAG Telecom Group and, prior to that role, held various senior management positions at British Telecom.

-- Extensive international business experience provides the Board with expertise and an important perspective regarding international transactions and markets - Experience as a senior executive of major European telecommunications service providers offers the Board insight into carrier customer perspectives as well as industry opportunities, marketing and sales strategies and operational challenges outside of the United States
+Extensive international business experience provides the Board with expertise and an important perspective regarding international transactions and markets

-- Industry knowledge and prior management expertise provide the Board with significant industry knowledge and expertise in submarine and wireless network applications and strategic growth market opportunities for Ciena - Experience as a public company director in both the U.S. and Europe provide strong background as lead independent director and Chair of the Governance and Nominations Committee
+- Experience as a senior executive of major European telecommunications service providers offers the Board insight into carrier customer perspectives as well as industry opportunities, marketing and sales strategies and operational challenges outside of the United States - Industry knowledge and prior management expertise provide the Board with significant industry knowledge and expertise in submarine and wireless network applications and strategic growth market opportunities for Ciena - Experience as a public company director in both the U.S. and Europe provides strong background as lead independent director and Chair of the Governance and Nominations Committee